 It’s not the first time the issue has come up.
 Activists in the early 1990s pressed the Orleans Parish School Board to rename schools that honored slave owners and Confederate officials.
 The notion of changing Lusher’s name again attracted citywide attention before Hurricane Katrina, amid controversy that arose as Lusher sought to expand to a high school.

 In the aftermath of the 2015 Charleston church killings that led to Mitch Landrieu’s effort to remove major Confederate memorials from public view, Lusher was mentioned again.
 As the city was beginning to remove monuments to Robert E. Lee, Jefferson Davis and other symbols of the Confederacy in 2017, Robert Mills Lusher’s history as an avowed segregationist resurfaced.
 Lusher students then circulated a petition to rename the school, which had about 45 supporters.

 The Willow Street elementary school was named for Robert Mills Lusher at its founding in 1913, an active period for the Lost Cause movement responsible for installing Confederate monuments throughout the South.
 The Lost Cause promoted a white-supremacist narrative of the Confederacy as heroic.

 The name remains etched in stone on the building, although the school dropped the “Robert Mills” decades ago.

-An outline of Lusher’s life by writer Michael Tisserand, who kept coming across references to children’s school’s namesake while researching a book on Creole cartoonist George Herriman, is riddled with Lusher’s official statements denigrating the former slave population and promoting school segregation.
+An outline of Lusher’s life by writer Michael Tisserand — who kept coming across references to Lusher, the namesake of his children’s school, while researching a book on Creole cartoonist George Herriman — is riddled with Lusher’s official statements denigrating the former slave population and promoting school segregation.

 He became the state’s top education official after a career in the Confederate government, and he used the post to promote his belief in “the supremacy of the Caucasian race.”